MumuNiMochii/Dumb_Dump/README.md

 ### What is 'Dumb_Dump Bulletin Board'?
 This 'Dumb_Dump Bulletin Board' serves as the bulletin board of the repository;
 meaning that further updates and notes will be written here.
-### What are included within the Dumb_Dump repository?
-The other works in terms of 'ideas' include my 'Python_Basics' repository, where the works there are 'test sites'.
-That also include the 'CPlusPlus_Basics' repository.
-Aside from my legitimate works this includes:
-  - modified examples from the Internet
 ### What are the programming languages involved?
   - C
   - C++